 The Company paid an aggregate cash purchase price of \$107.0 million, net of cash acquired.
 In addition, the Company established a \$4.0 million escrow to satisfy any potential obligations of the former owners of Water-Right, should they arise.
-During the three months ended June 30, 2020 the Company released \$2.0 million of the escrow to the previous owners of Water-Right.
+During the second quarter of 2020, the Company released \$2.0 million of the escrow to the previous owners of Water-Right.
 The remaining balance of the escrow has scheduled disbursements of \$1.9 million in the fourth quarter of 2020 and \$0.1 million in the second quarter of 2021.